The exact appearance of a Havapoo can vary based on whether the genes of its Poodle or Havanese parent are more dominant.

 For best results, you should start training your Poovanese from an early age.
 Early socialization is also important.
 Bring your dog with you to a variety of places and expose them to different people and pets.
 This will help him or her learn which behaviors are appropriate and which are not.

-Early training and socialization are important for a Havapoo puppy.
+Early training and socialization are essential for a Havapoo puppy.
 This will help your dog adjust to different scenarios and people and learn how to act appropriately.
-Before socializing your puppy with other dogs or signing up for an obedience training class, you should wait until the puppy is full vaccinated.
+Before socializing your puppy with other dogs or signing up for an obedience training class, you should wait until the puppy is fully vaccinated.

-Before you bring home your new puppy, make sure your house is set up and ready for a dog.
-Locate a veterinarian, purchase puppy food and other supplies, and move any potential hazardous or special items out of the rooms the puppy will have access to.
+Before bringing home your new puppy, ensure your house is set up and ready for a dog.
+Locate a veterinarian, purchase puppy food and other supplies, and move any potentially hazardous or special items out of the rooms the puppy will have access to.

 Havapoos And Children

 If you are looking for the perfect family dog, look no further than a Havapoo.
 This breed does very well with children.
 They are gentle, tolerant, and very affectionate.
-Havapoos can also be very energetic and can make an excellent playmate for a child.
+Havapoos can also be very energetic and can make excellent playmates for a child.